sematext/docs/docs/logs/faq.md

 ### Security

-**Can I ship data to Logsene using a secure and encrypted transport like TLS/SSL or HTTPS?**
+**Can I ship data to your centralized logging management solution using a secure and encrypted transport like TLS/SSL or HTTPS?**

 Yes, all data can be shipped both over encrypted channels like TLS/SSL and HTTPS, or via their unencrypted counter-parts.